pangeo-data/pangeo/docs/pangeo-showcase.rst

 See the :ref:`Meeting-Notes` for more information on Pangeo community meetings.

-With the speaker’s consent, the 15 minute talks are recorded, given a DOI, and made available on the Pangeo YouTube Channel.
+With the speaker’s consent, the 15 minute talks are recorded, given a DOI, and made available on the `Pangeo YouTube Channel <https://www.youtube.com/channel/UCiLv03l4bM5TKVJtSCHKb9Q>`_.
 If you are interested in giving a talk, `fill out this short form <https://forms.gle/QwxKusVvrvDakSNs8>`_.

 * **Schedule**: Every Wednesday, alternating between 12pm and 4pm US East Local Time (EST or EDT) to